error418/calendar/README.md

 * Marks weekends
 * Prints day names

 You can print your SVGs as large as you want without fearing quality loss.
-I've printed my calendar on a sheet of DIN A2 paper.
+I've printed mine on a sheet of DIN A2 paper.

 ## Usage